 - Repulsion type moving iron instruments.

-Attraction Type Moving Iron Instrument Working Principle
+Attraction Type Moving Iron Instruments

 When a soft iron piece (vane) is placed in the magnetic field of a current-carrying coil, then the piece is attracted towards the center of the coil.
 This is because the piece tries to occupy a position of minimum reluctance.
 Thus, a force is exerted on the soft iron piece and deflection in the needle takes place.